bomaradil/AWS_Lambda_Shutdown_EC2_instances/README.md

 3 - the lambda_handler.
   -
-  launch the fonction Stop_Instances() in the lambda function.
+  launch the function Stop_Instances() in the lambda function.
   The Handler parameter for the Lambda function need to be "lambda_function.lambda_handler".
-  Timeout need to be more than 1 min, so that our function can run properly if you have an important number of instances to be shutdown, add more time to the Timeout parameter
+  Timeout need to be more than 1 minute, so that our function can run properly if you have an important number of instances to be shutdown, add more time to the Timeout parameter

   Please give me your feed back.